Another gay bar in Boston bites the dust. The space formerly occupied by the Boston Eagle is now for rent.

 The Boston Eagle has been operating for more than 40 years but for more than a decade, the bar was probably best known as a last stop before heading home for the night.
 The bar was typically busiest between 12:30 – 2:00 AM, after which many would comment on the “sidewalk sale” that would spill out on to Tremont Street as people would forgo looking for “Mr. Right” and settle for “Mr. Right Here, Right Now”.

 The bar also proved to be confusing for many out of town gay visitors since many gay bars called The Eagle, cater to the leather crowd.
 However, The Boston Eagle was always, first and foremost a neighborhood bar, catering to all who could weather the withering stare from Jack the bartender.
-Whatever happens next I hope it will remain such and that after it is rented and reopens the LGBTQ crowd will move in to make it their own all over again.
+I do not know what will go in here next, but I do hope that whatever its next iteration, it remains a LGBTQ-friendly space.

 RIP – Boston Eagle